Vienna Supreme Concerts

 Concert dates and tickets

 The Vienna Supreme Orchestra performs all year long at the Palais Eschenbach and the Palais Niederoesterreich.
-Tickets are available in four categories: VIP, A, B and C. Seats are not numbered, seating will be assigned by the usher at the entrance according to ticket category.
+Tickets are available in four categories: VIP, A, B and C, from the front row to the back.
+Seats are not numbered, seating will be assigned by the usher at the entrance according to ticket category.
 Category VIP includes a copy of the concert program and a concert CD.

 • The concert duration is about 80 minutes.
 There is no intermission.